 The Company has only one class of equity shares having par value of Rs.
-10/- per share (March 31, 2022 Rs 10/- per share).
+10/- per share (March 31, 2024 Rs 10/- per share).
 Each holder of equity shares is entitled to one vote per share.
-The Company declares and pays dividends in Indian rupees.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.

 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.